-National Chapter & Colony Education Coordinator, TJ Tooley, hqedu@kkytbs.org
+National Membership and Expansion Coordinator, TJ Tooley, tooley@kkytbs.org

-The National Chapter & Colony Education Coordinator works closely with the National VP for Colonization & Membership to coordinate the development of chapters and colonies of the Sorority.
+The National Membership and Expansion Coordinator works closely with the National VP for Membership & Expansion to coordinate the development of chapters and colonies of the Sorority.
 They work with chapters on disciplinary status, review chapter constitutions and membership education plans.

-National Events Coordinator, Lisa Croston, events@kkytbs.org
+National Events Coordinator, Lisa Croston, croston@kkytbs.org